Hasimasi/ding/Guide-for-OSX.md

 </p>

 <h1 align="center">OS X Yosemite and above</h1>
-<p align="center">Some information may not be applicable to lower versions of OS X.</p>
+<p align="center">Some information may not be applicable to older versions of OS X.</p>

 # Table of Contents